jimmysmits/CloudNotes/Preparation-Exam.md

 ```

-If we run `terraform apply` we can see the next message:
+If we run `terraform apply`, we will see the next message printed:

 ```
 Apply complete!